24/7 Bail Services By Bail Experts

 - Surety Bond is when a bail bondsman is used.
 This transaction involves paying a small fraction of the bail, usually only 10%, to the bail agent and it is the bail bond company which puts up the full bond to the court.
 This is the best choice available since it costs the least and acts the fastest.
 Many courts and jails REQUIRE the use of a bail bondsman for bail to be paid at all.

-For 24/7 full bail services in North Carolina, Call Grimes’ Bail Bonding & Notary Services.
+For 24/7 full bail services in New Bern, NC, Call Grimes’ Bail Bonding & Notary Services.
 We offer total bail services as soon as you need them, including notarization of any bail-related and non-bail related documents!